 The following tables summarize our financial data.
 We have derived the following statements of operations data for the years ended December 31, 2013 and 2012 and the balance sheet data as of December 31, 2013 from our audited financial statements included elsewhere in this prospectus.
-We have derived the following statements of operations data for the six month periods ended June 30, 2014 and 2013 and the balance sheet data as of June 30, 2014 from our unaudited interim financial statements included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results that may be expected in the future.
 The following summary financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.
 The tables have been prepared on an actual historical basis, and do not give effect to the pro forma adjustments referred to in the immediately preceding section called "Dilution."

-Years ended December 31, months ended June 30,
+Years ended December 31,

-2013 2012 2014 2013
+2013 2012

-(in thousand ds of U .S. dollars, e. xcept s share and pe r share amounts)
+(in thousands of share and pe dollars, except are amounts)

 Statements of Operations Data:

-Research and development expenses, net \$ 2,641 \$ 1,377 \$ 1,499 \$ 1,752
+Research and development expenses, net \$ 2,641 \$ 1,377

-General and administrative expenses 938 410 874 463
+General and administrative expenses 938 410

-Operating loss 3,579 1,787 2,373 2,215
+Operating loss 3,579 1,787

-Financial expenses, net 305 3 235 73
+Financial expenses, net 305 3

-Net Loss 3,884 1,790 2,608 2,288
+Net Loss 3,884 1,790

-Basic and diluted net loss per Ordinary
+Basic and diluted net loss per Ordinary share \$ 1.037 \$ 0.479

-share \$ 1.04 \$ 0.48 \$ 0.82 \$ 0.63
+Weighted average number of ordinary shares used in computing basic and

-Weighted average number of ordinary shares used in computing basic and diluted net loss per share Δ ,500,000 ۷ 1,500,000 4 4,500,000 4,500,000
+diluted net loss per share 4 4,500,000 4,500,000

-Pro forma basic and diluted net loss per Ordinary ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 1,500,000 1,500,000 1,500,000
+Pro forma basic and diluted net loss per Ordinary share (unaudited) \$ 0.142

-share (unaudited) \$ 0.14 \$ 0.07
+Weighted average number of Ordinary shares used in computing basic and

-Weighted average number of Ordinary shares used in computing basic and diluted net loss per share - pro forma (unaudited) 27 7,372,630 3!
-5,080,686
+diluted net loss per share - pro forma (unaudited) 27 7,372,630

-months ended June 30,
+ears ei

-(in thousands of U.S. dollars) 2013 2012 2014
+(in thousands of U.S. dollars) 2013 2012

 Balance Sheet Data:

-Cash and cash equivalents \$ 1,263 \$ 977 \$ 4,029
+Cash and cash equivalents \$ 1,263 \$ 977

-Total current assets 1,604 1,184 4,350
+Total current assets 1,604 1,184

-Total long-term assets 355 365 562
+Total long-term assets 355 365

-Total current liabilities 502 212 984
+Total current liabilities 502 212

-Total long-term liabilities 832 118 1,194
+Total long-term liabilities 832 118

-Preferred shares warrant liability 332 46 652
+Preferred shares warrant liability 332 46

-Convertible preferred shares 8,685 5,768 13,134
+Convertible preferred shares 8,685 5,768

-Shareholders' equity (deficiency) (8,060) (4,549) (10,400)
+Shareholders' equity (deficiency) (8,060) (4,549)